Day Scholar Compensation Payment Claims Process is CLOSED.

 Making a claim

-To receive a Day Scholar Compensation Payment, a Survivor Class Member must submit a Claim Form to the Claims Administrator prior to the Claims Deadline on October 4, 2023.
+To receive a Day Scholar Compensation Payment, a Survivor Class Member must submit an extension request and Claim form prior to Claims Extension Deadline on January 4, 2024.

 Class Members who prefer to complete a paper claims form should contact the Claims Administrator (Deloitte) to request that a paper claims form be mailed to them.
 The Claims Administrator can be contacted at firstname.lastname@example.org or 1-877-877-5786 (Monday – Friday, 12:00 pm – 8:00 pm EST)